+2.5.
 Ecological Citizenship

-Finally, we frame radical indigenism as contextually applied, appropriate traditional knowledge, that is invaluable (Magni, 2017) and open to development choice in view an act of Ecological Citizenship (Hayward, 2006: Phillips, et al., 2023).
-A contextual example is an Ice Stupa (Anon, 2024), a glacier grafting technique creating artificial glaciers, used for storing winter water in conical ice heaps.
+Finally, we frame 'radical indigenism' as appropriate traditional knowledge, that is invaluable for Ecological Citizen navigation (Hayward, 2006: Phillips, et al., 2023).
+A contextual example is an Ice Stupa (Anon, 2024), a glacier grafting technique creating artificial glaciers in Nepal, used for storing winter water in conical ice heaps.
 During summer, with water scarcity, the ice melts increasing water supply for crops and animals.
 This ingenious technique is a nature-based solution, carefully crafted with the local environment.
 Traditionally design practice is seen as the creation of artefacts for retail, economies and preservation.
-The author's lens of seeing the Ice Stupa demonstrates the Ecological Citizenship (EC) required within this field of practice (Phillips, et al., 2023).
+The authors' lens of seeing the Ice Stupa demonstrates the Ecological Citizenship (EC) required within this field of practice (Phillips, et al., 2023).
 EC defines accessible activities and skills which establish sustainable practice(s) and/or address ecological inequalities.
 Our human existence is intertwined with our environment; we live in and are 'citizens' of our environment (Phillips, et al., 2023).
-The Ice Stupa contributes to; wider indigenous societies, local ecologies, crafts practice, material knowledge, skill in materiality and the regeneration of the local environment.
+The Ice Stupa contributes to: wider indigenous societies, local ecologies, crafts practice, material knowledge, skill in materiality and the regeneration of the local environment.
 This application is symbiotic with its environment and a grounded contextual example of nature inspired climate solutions in the Anthropocene.

-Case Studies
+3. Case Studies

 We use the framings of the Anthropocene, Heterodox Economic Models, Radical Indigenism and Ecological Citizenship to contextualise the two case studies presented in this paper.
 This stance holds value reviewing how; materiality, craft, regenerative design and place-based economies can be leveraged to support new sustainable practices in a Green Creative Economy.
 Craft is a universal language inviting collective appreciation and understanding.
 It builds on The Quintuple Bottom Line (profit, people, planet purpose and place) (Panneels, 2023).
-Nature's importance for business, let alone the biosphere is interlinked and paramount (Murray, 2023).
+Nature's importance for business, let alone the biosphere, is interlinked and paramount (Murray, 2023).